 On the whole, our analysis explains why credit bureaus and registries so often pool data about past debts and report clients' total indebtedness to banks, rather than just reporting past delinquencies and borrowers' characteristics.
-This activity by credit-reporting systems only makes sense in the context of multiple-bank lending.
-Hence, this paper complements earlier models of information sharing in credit markets, which invariably assume exclusive lending.
-These models show that sharing data on defaults and customers' characteristics enables banks to lend more safely, overcoming adverse selection (Pagano and Jappelli, 1993), or promoting borrowers' effort to repay loans (Padilla and Pagano, 1997 and 2000).
+This activity by credit-reporting systems only makes sense in the context of multiple bank lending.
+Hence, this article complements earlier models of information sharing in credit markets, which typically assume exclusive lending.
+These models show that sharing data on defaults and customers' characteristics enables banks to lend more safely, overcoming adverse selection (Pagano and Jappelli, 1993), or promoting borrowers' effort to repay loans (Padilla and Pagano, 1997, 2000).
+An exception is the model by Bar-Isaac and Cuñat (2012), who study how information sharing by a subset of banks affects competitive outcomes in the absence of exclusivity.
+In their setting, heterogeneous borrowers can raise funds both from banks that share information and from "hidden" lenders in the informal sector: borrowing from the latter allows them to conceal bad results from their banks and therefore ends up constraining the loan contracts that banks are willing to offer.4

-&lt;sup>4In a sequential common agency game with adverse selection Calzolari and Pavan (2006) also analyze the conditions under which information sharing between principals may enhance efficiency.
+4 In a sequential common agency game with adverse selection, Calzolari and Pavan (2006) also analyze the conditions under which information sharing between principals may enhance efficiency.

-Finally, our paper also relates to the vast literature on the determinants of credit rationing (e.g., Stiglitz and Weiss (1981), Besanko and Thakor (1987) and Bester (1987), among others), which all share a common feature: rationing arises because the interest rate charged by banks is "too low" to enable the credit market to clear but no bank attempts to raise it, fearing to worsen the pool of loan applicants.
+Finally, our article also relates to the vast literature on the determinants of credit rationing (e.g., Stiglitz and Weiss (1981), Besanko and Thakor (1987) and Bester (1987), among others), which all share a common feature: rationing arises because the interest rate charged by banks is "too low" to enable the credit market to clear but no bank attempts to raise it, fearing to worsen the pool of loan applicants.
 In contrast, in our model banks react to the danger of opportunistic lending both by rationing and by raising their rates above the zero-profit level, in some cases even beyond the monopoly level.
-Another distinctive feature of the credit rationing due to multi-bank lending is that it is more likely to arise when collateral value is volatile, which instead is inconsequential in the Stiglitz-Weiss (1981) and in the Holmstrom-Tirole (1997) model.
+Another distinctive feature of the credit rationing due to multibank lending is that it is more likely to arise when collateral value is volatile, which instead is inconsequential in the Stiglitz-Weiss (1981) and in the Holmstrom-Tirole (1997) model.

-The paper is structured as follows.
+The article is structured as follows.
 Section 2 lays out the model.
 Section 3 analyzes the incentives to overborrowing in the regime with no information sharing.
-Section 4 and Section 5 respectively characterize equilibria without and with information sharing about borrowers' indebtedness and seniority structure.
+Sections 4 and 5, respectively, characterize equilibria without and with information sharing about borrowers' indebtedness and seniority structure.
 Section 6 argues that the model is robust to change in assumptions concerning the timing of offers and the distribution of bargaining power, and presents two extensions: banks' incentives to share information, and banks' commitment to disclose subsequent borrowers' exposure.
 Section 7 concludes.
-Proofs are in the Appendix.
+Proofs are provided in the Appendix.

-2 The model
+2. The Model

 We consider banks that compete by offering credit to a representative entrepreneur.
 The interest rate at which banks raise funds is standardized to zero.
 The entrepreneur is risk-neutral and can undertake a small project or a large one, requiring an investment x or 2x respectively.
-The two projects have revenues $y_S$ and $y_L$ , with $y_L > y_S$ , so that the net surplus is $v_S \equiv y_S - x$ or $v_L \equiv y_L - 2x$ .
-Due to decreasing returns, the surplus generated by the small project is greater $(v_S > v_L)$ .
+The two projects have revenues y_S and y_L , with $y_L > y_S$, so that the net surplus is $v_S \equiv y_S - x$ or $v_L \equiv y_L - 2x$.
+The small project generates a larger surplus than the large one $(v_S > v_L)$, so that the rate of return is decreasing in the scale of the project.
 Due to limited managerial capacity, each entrepreneur can undertake at most one project.

 The entrepreneur has no resources when projects are started, and can apply for loans at multiple banks, indexed by b.
-A credit contract $c_b = (l_b, r_b)$ issued by bank b consists of a loan $l_b$ and a repayment $r_b$ .
+A credit contract $c_b = (l_b, r_b)$ issued by bank b consists of a loan l_b and a repayment r_b .